alphagov/govuk-import-export-prototype/answer/take-merchandise-in-baggage.markdown

 - Guadeloupe, French Guiana, Martinique and Reunion
 - Mount Athos, also known as Agion Poros (Greece)

-Within the EU, you don't need to declaration.
+Within the EU, you don't need to declare your goods.

 ^There are different rules if you [take goods abroad temporarily] (for example samples for a trade fair) or if you [export using a courier or freight forwarder](/guide/starting-to-export/overview.html).